stepancar/articles/articles/color-channel-mapping/src/index.md

 \]
 </p>

-Let's change our code to use this matrix:
+Let's modify our code to use this matrix:

 ```javascript
 function replaceImageData(imageData, currentImageData) {